rsarwas/Photomentary/README.md

   and the caption does not need to overlap the image
 * Resume currently starts the time then waits to change the image.
 It should load the next image immediately, then start the time.
-* If we rewind, do not request a network load until we get to a new unplayed image
 * Consider Connect/disconnect to the SMB server in class init/deinit; Currently done on every image load, although it seems to be cached, because subsequent connects are fast.
 Needs testing.
 Note: it takes about 34 seconds for the first